-Satisfies Ethical Reasoning and Civic Responsibility Requirement

-This course explores philosophical questions which are raised over the course of a human life.
+Satisfies Ethical Reasoning and Civic Responsibility Requirement raised over the course of a human life.
 Topics may include: the meaning of life, the nature of love, the role of work and leisure, our relationship to our society, questions about death and dying, and our relationship to technology, among others.